metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

      }

-### Push()
+## Push()

-Push the value in the current stack frame specified by the source operand onto the memory area identified by the target operand..
+Push the value in the current stack frame specified by the source operand onto the memory area identified by the target operand.

 **Example:**